Lanchang: History

+In Lanchang, there is the oldest village that can be traced, called Kampung Kemuning, dating back to around 1630, 119 years after the Portuguese colonial conquest of Malacca City in 1511.
+The villages in Lanchang that exist today almost all come from Kampung Kemuning, which has a family descended from Tun Teh.

 The history of another name for Lanchang is Semantan, which is believed to come from the word Seman Tahan which is a Brunei citizen who lived in one of the tributaries of Sungai Pahang which is now known as Sungai Semantan.
 His name is Osman, and he has knowledge of defense and is good at martial arts.
 Because of that, he was known as Seman Tahan, because of his endurance when fighting, and he was very famous among the people around the river who later referred to him simply and became known as Semantan.

 The arrival of many residents to the Semantan area has made the settlement area expand beyond the Kuala Semantan area, or as it is now known as Temerloh, which only includes the mouth of the river, which is the area around the confluence of the Semantan River and the Pahang River.
 Therefore, this settlement has grown rapidly into a small town and was given a new name, Lanchang.
 Lanchang is now one of the mukims or zones whose economy has grown since the introduction of rubber cultivation, it has become the main crop along with rice by 1909.